 What does seller representation include?

-Pricing sets the tone for buyer interest.
-It should be based on comparable sales, condition, and current market response rather than emotion or guesswork.
+Pricing sets the tone for the whole listing.
+It should reflect comps, condition, and buyer response instead of emotion or guesswork.

 Topical Expertise